National Register Listings in

 Today, Charlotte County preserves its historical heritage through various museums, historic sites, and landmarks.
 The county's history is celebrated and remembered, reminding visitors and residents alike of its role in shaping the region's past.

-This timeline provides a concise overview of the key events in the history of Charlotte County, Virginia.
+This timeline provides a condensed summary of the historical journey of Charlotte County, Virginia.

 • 1764: Charlotte County is officially formed from Lunenburg County.